takuya/NoNoContextmenu/README.md

 # About  NoNoPastes

-Chrome Extension: NoNoPastes
+Chrome Extension: NoNoContextMenu

-This Extension disables disabling cut/paste/copy.
+This Extension disables disabling contextmenu. and timeouts

 ## What is

 We are getting annoyed.
-Pressing Ctrl+V result no action ...
+Pressing Mouse Rigtbutton result no action ...
 Why we  mustinput mail address over again and again.

-Many Japanese sites send me e-mail in the process of registration.
-Wrong mail address would be found  by no mail recive.

-So  oncopy="return false" onpaste="return false" oncontextmenu="return false" in registration is USELESS.

-I wrote disable oncopy/onpaste/oncontextmenu .
+Many of Banks prevent right-click in thire sites.

+But, I dare want to use ContextMenu for installed Extensions.

+soso